Work Smarter – Not Harder

 1. Equip your employees with the right tools to help them be more productive.

 This highly depends on what kind of work they do.
 It can be additional resources they should learn from to master the skills and perform better.
 This can also include providing them with different software to perform certain tasks more effectively or automating part of the process.
+By ensuring employees have the right tools and resources, you help people, teams, and resources work together efficiently, which is essential for achieving productivity goals.

 2. Choose relevant metrics.